Jud1th1/Vacation-Destination-Project/README.md

 ### Project Breakdown

-- I followed a structured approach to build this project, using a flowchart in Canva to visualize the steps.
+- I followed a structured approach to build this project, using a flowchart to visualize the steps.
 Here’s a breakdown:
   ![](/images/Vacation%20Destination%20Flowchart.png)

 1️⃣ Form Submission Handling